In Search of Christmas: Germany Christmas Market Tour

 - Charlottenburg Castle: Also known as Schloss Charlottenburg, this castle is home to the renowned Charlottenburg Castle market or Weihnachtsmarkt Schloss Charlottenburg which surrounds the fortress and even extends into its interior.
-Some of the highlights include the children's meet-n-greet with Sinterklaas on Dec.
-6, the largest Nativity scene at the Royal Children's Market and daily choir performances on the castle stage.
+Some of the highlights include the largest Nativity scene at the Royal Children's Market and daily choir performances on the castle stage.

 - Staatsoper and Opernpalais: At the Staatsoper and Opernpalais markets, you'll find historical settings replete with all the festive embellishments of a traditional market plus a living Nativity and a romantic coach-ride tour through the old Berlin city centre.

 |Weihnachts Zauber Gendarmenmarkt in Berlin welcomes holiday visitors with the promise of sweet confections, scrumptious morsels and spicy mulled wine.
 Photo: Courtesy of German Christmas Market.Org.UK.
 Unauthorized use is prohibited.|

 Most of the markets are open Sun.—Thurs.
 11 a.m. to 10 p.m., Fri.—Sat.
 11 a.m. to 11 p.m., Christmas Eve 11 a.m. to 6 p.m. and New Year's Eve 11 a.m. to 1 a.m. on Jan.
 1. But check before you make your plans especially after Dec.
 23.